Updated on: February 7th, 2023

-If you have dealt with EDI (electronic data interchange) before then, you must be also familiar with EDIFACT.
+If you have dealt with EDI (electronic data interchange) before, then you must also be familiar with EDIFACT.
 For the last decades, electronic data interchange and the EDIFACT messaging standard have been essential facilitators of global trade.
 Business-to-business information exchange has become more critical than ever.
 Nevertheless, new standards and message formats have appeared to support B2B communication.

-At the same time, EDIFACT is still widely used in specific industries, for instance in the ocean shipping industry.
+At the same time, EDIFACT is still widely used in specific industries, for instance, in the ocean shipping industry.
 However, most integration architects don’t like or want to deal with it.
 Why is that?
 EDIFACT is a rigid format that comes with a lot of rules, and it is difficult to work with it.
 Validating and enriching an EDIFACT message manually is almost impossible due to its structure and the character sets used.
-Avoiding it is practically impossible though before trading parties wouldn’t agree on a new standard.
+Avoiding it is practically impossible, though before trading parties wouldn’t agree on a new standard.
 There are formats used, such as XML, JSON, or proprietary in-house formats, but EDIFACT is not about to disappear any time soon.

 What is EDIFACT?

 If you google the term, you will find many definitions.
 One of those is from UNECE, which defines EDIFACT as the following: